slowy07/quantum_computing/bernstein_vazirani/README.md

 ![formula3](flow/formula3.png)

-the algorithm to reveal the hidden bit string follows naturally by querying the quantum oracle Fs, with the quantum superposition obtained from the handmard transformation of |00...0 > namely:
+the algorithm to reveal the hidden bit string follows naturally by querying the quantum oracle Fs, with the quantum superposition obtained from the hadamard transformation of |00...0 > namely:

 ![formula4](flow/formula4.png)

-because the inverse ot the __n__ handmard gates is again the __n__ handmard gates, we can obtain __a__ by
+because the inverse ot the __n__ hadamard gates is again the __n__ hadamard gates, we can obtain __a__ by

 ![formula5](flow/formula5.png)